-Section 5.5 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$4,660
+Section 5.5 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$5,030

-You stay in the Initial Coverage Stage until the total amount for the prescription drugs you have filled reaches the \$4,660 limit for the Initial Coverage Stage.
+You stay in the Initial Coverage Stage until the total amount for the prescription drugs you have filled reaches the \$5,030 limit for the Initial Coverage Stage.

 We offer additional coverage on some prescription drugs that are not normally covered in a Medicare Prescription Drug Plan.
-Payments made for these drugs will not count towards your initial coverage limit or total out-of-pocket costs.
-To find out which drugs our plan covers, refer to your formulary.
+Payments made for these drugs will not count towards your total out-of-pocket costs.

 The Part D EOB that you receive will help you keep track of how much you, the plan, and any third parties have spent on your behalf during the year.
-Many people do not reach the \$4,660 limit in a year.
+Many people do not reach the \$5,030 limit in a year.